 In the UK you can now personalize almost every part of the wedding day – the flowers, dress, vows, etc. Music is no exception – for both civil and (increasingly) religious ceremonies.
 No longer does a bride process in to “Here Comes the Bride” and out to the Wedding March (unless that’s still “your thing”).
 Now, the available music for your UK wedding ceremony is endless.
 Yet another big decision to make about your wedding day!

 Before you reach for the iPod and click “shuffle”, take some advice from an experienced wedding musician, whether you’re enjoying live music or playing from an mp3 player or CD.
 I have played at hundreds of weddings, and I play two instruments – violin and piano.
 Not yet simultaneously, though!
 I invite all of my clients to pick the tracks that mean the most to them, and then I set about learning them.
 So I have a unique perspective on the wedding music trends.

 When choosing music for your UK wedding ceremony this should be top of your list.
 The music that everyone remembers – the first thing you hear on the wedding video, and the track that will make you – and everybody else – shed a tear of joy.
 Hopefully.

-A large proportion of my brides pick similar tunes – “A Thousand Years” by Christina Perri has been the favourite over the last two years.
-Perhaps the Twilight generation have reached the marrying age.
+A large proportion of my brides pick similar tunes – “A Thousand Years” by Christina Perri has been the favorite over the last two years.
+Perhaps the Twilight generation has reached the marrying age.
 Here is my Top Ten:

 My advice: Pick something that moves reasonably quickly, even if it is a ballad.
 Some ceremony aisles are just a few paces long, and nervous brides tend to scamper down the aisle.
 You should take your time so as to enjoy more than a few seconds of entrance music!